Prudento-NL/Prudento.nl_Jekyll-Only/README.md

-This is the version control part for the website www.prudento.nl
+This is used for expertimenting with Jekyll for the website www.prudento.nl.